ivanvoyager/PhotinoX/README.md

 ### Application model

 `PhotinoApplication` is the explicit application lifetime object.
 Window creation, shutdown behavior, and UI-thread dispatching are coordinated through the application and its dispatcher instead of implicit global state.
-The application also tracks open windows and exposes `MainWindow` and `Windows`.
+The native application tracks open windows as the source of truth, while `MainWindow` and the observable `Windows` collection expose the synchronized managed application state.

 | Previous model | New model |
 |---|---|